Excurrybang/cv_path_extration/README.md

 this is a part of project and aim to extracte the path which written by black pen from white paper through camera.

+the start point of extration plays an important role, this code only contains fixed start point. but as an improvement, the start point can through camera and ball setup

 to run this part, open CV_main and load camera_parameters.mat, then cilck run.

 as a result: